Petrosz007/msc-thesis/chapters/gpt_algo.typ

 #import "../utils.typ" : *

 = GPT Algorithm

+Kovacs Attila and Forgacs Istvan proposed General Predicate Testing @thebook[p.
+69].
+It is a method of black box test case generation, based on and extending BVA.

 #todo[Explain precision]
 #todo[In this doc when we refer to intervals, we could mean multiintervals, for the sake of simplicity.]